eonil/patchwork/README.md

 Design Choices
 --------------
-- A piece is static snapshot.
+- A piece is a static snapshot.
   - You need to re-render piece tree if thier content changed, so layout need to be changed.
+- Same piece topology keeps same view tree.
-- Resolving piece tree into
+  - No unnecessary expensive view tree update.